Impact of Diet

 Dairy alternatives such as soy, almond and coconut milk can be sweetened with refined sugar, so always look for unsweetened products, or stick with just 1-2 servings of cow’s milk daily.
 And if you’re a gym bunny, consider skipping regular whey-based protein supplements, which often also contain bovine (cow) hormones.

 If you are someone who likes to add a supplement to their diet, you can’t go far wrong with omega-3 fatty acids.
-Unlike omega-6 fatty acids (found in fatty food), which promote skin inflammation, omega-3s can decrease IGF-1 levels and reduce inflammation within the grease glands, which may decrease the risk and severity of acne.
-Western diets typically have a low ratio of omega-3 to omega-6 fatty acids, which may be why we have a greater problem with acne in the UK than our counterparts in the Mediterranean who eat a lower fat, higher fiber diet.
+Unlike omega-6 fatty acids (found in fatty food), which promote skin inflammation, omega-3s can decrease IGF-1 levels and reduce inflammation within the grease glands, which may decrease the risk and severity of your breakouts.
+Western diets typically have a low ratio of omega-3 to omega-6 fatty acids, which may be why we have a greater problem with blemishes in the UK than our counterparts in the Mediterranean who eat a lower fat, higher fiber diet.

 So if you have breakouts and want clearer skin, there is no need for drastic measures and strict dietary restrictions.
 Aim for a low-fat balanced diet, with lots of fruit, vegetables, fish and whole grains, and limit your cow’s milk intake.
 And if you are partial to chocolate, try to choose the dark variety - your skin will thank you for the inflammation-busting zinc!